 A continuous assessment approach is recommended for this Unit.
 Practical evidence could be documented by the teacher/lecturer using an observation checklist, or be evidenced by a digital recording of their music.
-Where digital recordings are being developed for assessment purposes, these should be able to be played using a suitable digital format.
+Where digital recordings are being developed for assessment purposes, these should be played back using a suitable digital format.